zk-ruby/zk/README.markdown

 * __fork()__: ZK should now work reliably after a fork() if you call `reopen()` ASAP in the child process (before continuing any ZK work).
 Additionally, your event-handler (blocks set up with `zk.register`) will still work in the child.
 You will have to make calls like `zk.stat(path, :watch => true)` to tell ZooKeeper to notify you of events (as the child will have a new session), but everything should work.

 * See the fork-handling documentation [on the wiki](http://github.com/slyphon/zk/wiki/Forking).

-### v1.2.0 ###

-You are __STRONGLY ENCOURAGED__ to go and look at the [CHANGELOG](http://git.io/tPbNBw) from the zookeeper 1.0.0 release

-* NOTICE: This release uses the 1.0 release of the zookeeper gem, which has had a MAJOR REFACTORING of its namespaces.
-Included in that zookeeper release is a compatibility layer that should ease the transition, but any references to Zookeeper\* heirarchy should be changed.

-* Refactoring related to the zokeeper gem, use all the new names internally now.

-* Create a new Subscription class that will be used as the basis for all subscription-type things.

-* Add new Locker features!
-  * `LockerBase#assert!` - will raise an exception if the lock is not held.
-This check is not only for local in-memory "are we locked?" state, but will check the connection state and re-run the algorithmic tests that determine if a given Locker implementation actually has the lock.
-  * `LockerBase#acquirable?` - an advisory method that checks if any condition would prevent the receiver from acquiring the lock.

-* Deprecation of the `lock!` and `unlock!` methods.
-These may change to be exception-raising in a future relase, so document and refactor that `lock` and `unlock` are the way to go.

-* Fixed a race condition in `event_catcher_spec.rb` that would cause 100% cpu usage and hang.

 ## Caveats